The-Foreigners/The-Foreigners.github.io/objectives.md

   - Use cover to prevent casting being seen.
   - Keep track of reactions.

-- USE REACTION TO IDENTIFY SPELL (LEVEL?)
-AS THEY ARE CAST BEFORE DISPELLING.
+- USE REACTION TO IDENTIFY SPELL BEFORE DISPELLING.
-  - spell level 4 is DC 19 check, level 5 is a 20.
+  - 4th level spell is DC 19 check, 5th level is a 20.

 - KEEP ACCURATE ROUND COUNT FOR SPELL EFFECTS.